*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 In some situations you may want to attach an amplifier device (a preamplifier or distribution amplifier) somewhere along the line in order to boost your TV signal.

-The diagram below shows a typical setup with vertically stacked antennas using a preamplifier device attached to the mast:
+The diagram below shows a typical setup with vertically combined antennas using a preamplifier device attached to the mast:

 The trick here is knowing whether your diplexer or signal combiner allows “pass-through” of electric current on the coaxial cable that’s amplified.